Rich2O8/myPortfolio/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: bank account
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to model a bank account.
+      The intent with this design is to keep a simple kernel that provides the minimum functionality needed to represent a bank account balance.
+      Then, provide more complex mathematical operations in the secondary interface.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+`   -  void account(String name, NaturalNumber value)`: creates an account in 'this' with an initial value
     - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void add(Map<String, Integer> balance, NaturalNumber n)`: adds `n` to `this.pair.value'
+    - `void subtract(Map<String, Integer> balance, NaturalNumber n)`: subtracts `n` from `this.pair.value'
+    - 'void showBalance(Map<String, Integer> account)': displays the balance of 'this.pair.key'
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because it builds upon osu components and java standard
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, it relies on the map classes to hold the balance of checking and savings accounts.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe, but not too sure

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: playing card value
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+      The purpose of this component is to model a storage of playing card values.
+      The intent with this design is to keep a simple kernel that provides the minimum functionality needed to represent playing card values.
+      Then, provide more complex mathematical operations in the secondary interface if the values changed.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+   -  'void card(String name, NaturalNumber value)`: creates a card in 'this' with a value
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void add(Map<String, Integer> cards, NaturalNumber n)`: adds `n` to `this.pair.value'
+    - `void subtract(Map<String, Integer> cards, NaturalNumber n)`: subtracts `n` from `this.pair.value'
+    - 'void cardVals(Map<String, Integer> cards)': displays the values of 'this.pair.key'
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
   - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because it builds upon osu components and java standard
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, it relies on the map classes to hold the values of cards
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe, but not too sure

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: daily step storage
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to model a tracker of the daily steps of a person.
+      The intent with this design is to keep a simple kernel that provides the minimum functionality needed to represent the steps taken in a day.
+      Then, provide more complex mathematical operations in the secondary interface.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - 'void day(String name, NaturalNumber value)`: creates a day in 'this' with a value of steps.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void add(Map<String, Integer> days, NaturalNumber n)`: adds `n` to `this.pair.value'
+    - `void subtract(Map<String, Integer> days, NaturalNumber n)`: subtracts `n` from `this.pair.value'
+    - 'void cardVals(Map<String, Integer> days)': displays the values of 'this.pair.key'
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because it builds upon osu components and java standard
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, it relies on the map classes to hold the values of cards
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I dont know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe, but I don't know

 ## Post-Assignment